-I received an inquiry from a home buyer who has been trying to buy a home for two years.
-They are in a very competitive price range, have made several offers and have either lost out to higher offers or cash buyers.
+I received an inquiry from a buyer who has been trying to buy a home for two years.
+They are in a very competitive price range, have made several offers, and have either lost out to higher offers or cash buyers.

-This is the reality of what it’s like to be a Los Angeles home buyer in a certain price range.
+LA Homebuyers continue to be disappointed.
+This is the reality of what it’s like to be a Los Angeles home buyer in a specific price range.
 Each community is different.
-In Glendale, Burbank, La Crescenta, Eagle Rock, Altadena, anything under $750,000 is unbelievably competitive.
-The La Canada, Pasadena, South Pasadena and Toluca Lake real estate market’s threshold is $1,500,000.
-Not to indicate that it is a buyer’s market in the more expensive price ranges, because it’s not.
-It is a strong seller’s market but “affordable” starter housing is anything but.
+In Glendale, Burbank, La Crescenta, Eagle Rock, and Altadena, anything under $750,000 is unbelievably competitive.
+The La Canada, Pasadena, South Pasadena, and Toluca Lake real estate market’s threshold is $1,500,000.
+Not to indicate that it is a buyer’s market in the more expensive price ranges because it’s not.
+It is a strong seller’s market, but “affordable” starter housing is anything but.

-This buyer was searching for listings on one of the real estate web sites.
-Many of these sites have out of date information, but that’s another blog post.
+This buyer searched for listings on one of the real estate websites.
+Many of these sites have out-of-date information, but that’s another blog post.
 The listing seemed to be just what she was looking for: size, location, and price.
-I checked the MLS which indicated the listing was in escrow.
-When I checked the property history in the MLS it noted that the listing was input and five minutes later it was marked as “back up offer” (meaning in escrow).
-I called the listing agent who told me that the buyer knew the seller; the buyer offered $35,000 over asking price.
+I checked the MLS, which indicated the listing was in escrow.
+When I checked the property history in the MLS, it noted that the listing was input, and five minutes later, it was marked as a “backup offer” (meaning in escrow).
+I called the listing agent, who told me the buyer knew the seller; the buyer offered $35,000 over the asking price.
 The seller decided to sell to them rather than exposing the home to the market and perhaps getting more money.

-Homebuyers take note: Unfortunately it is a seller’s market, and the home seller can do what they want.
+LA Homebuyers who continue to be disappointed, take note: Unfortunately, it is a seller’s market, and the home seller can do what they want.
 And each home seller is different.
-In these competitive price ranges expect to be competing with 15 or more other buyers (often many more).
+In these competitive price ranges, expect to compete with 15 or more other buyers (often many more).